-Staff Neal Desai Neal joined NPCA's Pacific office in 2004, and is now the Director of Field Operations for this region.
+Staff Neal Desai Neal joined NPCA's Pacific office in 2004, and is now the Senior Program Director for this region.

 Staff Ron Sundergill Ron joined NPCA in 2005.
 He is the Senior Regional Director for the Pacific office, overseeing the work of the regional office and its four field offices.